1974 New York Jets season

 The 1974 New York Jets season was the fifteenth season for the team and the fifth in the National Football League.
 It began with the team trying to improve upon its 4–10 record from 1973 under new head coach Charley Winner.
 After beginning the season 1–7, the Jets won six straight and finished with a record of 7–7.
-During the streak were home upsets of playoff-bound Miami and Buffalo.
+During the streak were home upsets of playoff-bound Miami and Buffalo, wins over the other division teams New England and Baltimore, and a victory over the crosstown rival Giants which was the first NFL game decided in overtime.